 ‘Deliver on your work objectives,’ advises Corinne.
 ‘Improve things.
 Make changes for the better.
 The more you are seen as a do-er, not just a talker, the more seriously you are likely to be taken as a potential leader.’

-Visibility is vital, so make sure your hard work is noticed.
+Visibility is vital to demonstrating leadership skills, so make sure your hard work is noticed.
 ‘Report progress on how things are going and what achievements your team is making,’ adds Simon.

 3. Do the tough stuff